TriplePlayPay/react-native/README.md

 3. Add the Bluetooth permission to your app's `Info.plist` file:
    - The app's `Info.plist` must contain an `NSBluetoothAlwaysUsageDescription` key with a string value explaining to the user how the app uses this data.

-4. Add the `MagTekSDK` from `Pods > TPP-MagTekSDK > Frameworks` into your target project's General > Frameworks, Embedded Binaries, and Linked Frameworks sections.
-Set to `Embed & Sign`.
+4. Add the `MagTekSDK` from `Pods > TPP-MagTekSDK > Frameworks` into your target project's General > Frameworks, Libraries, and Embedded Content section.
+Set it to `Embed & Sign`.

 5. Import the `@tripleplaypay/react-native` module in your project: